dheerajghub/Pixel/README.md

 [![Paypal](https://imgur.com/FokjFDA.png)](https://paypal.me/PayDheeraj)

-## Do you like Design to Code series?
+## Do you like Pexel?
 Go Spread a word!
 Just give it a star ⭐️ and spread the word!

 ## Credits